 Dealing with Varicose Veins During Pregnancy

-In many ways, pregnancy can be a time of phenomenal change for a woman’s body.
-As you prepare for your baby’s arrival, you may notice some unexpected, though welcome, side effects.
-These can include thicker hair, shinier nails, glowing skin, and fuller breasts.
+Pregnancy is a life-altering experience for a woman, both physically and emotionally.
+As you prepare for your baby’s arrival, you may notice some unexpected side effects.
+These may include thicker hair, shinier nails, glowing skin, and fuller breasts.

 Unfortunately, not all pregnancy changes are as desirable.
 You will likely experience weight gain, mood swings, and frequent urination.
 You may also develop unsightly and uncomfortable varicose veins.

 For some women, these swollen, bumpy, multicolored veins are merely a cosmetic issue.
-For others, they can cause a lot of pain or discomfort.
-For all who are affected, however, varicose veins can be a sign of underlying vein disease.
-If left untreated, vein disease can lead to serious health conditions like blood clots and venous ulcers.
+For others, they can not only be unattractive but be painful or uncomfortable.
+While varicose veins rarely pose serious risks to physical health if left untreated they can lead to serious health conditions like blood clots and venous ulcers.

 If you are concerned about varicose veins, pregnancy, and vein disease, we are here to answer your questions.
 Learn more about these common pregnancy veins below.

 What Causes Varicose Veins to Develop During Pregnancy?

 During pregnancy, several changes occur that make you more susceptible to varicose veins.
 First of all, as your uterus grows, it puts pressure on the inferior vena cava––the largest vein in the human body, which in turn places strain on leg veins